PlayEveryWare/eos_plugin_for_unity/docs/Walkthrough.md

 ## Scene selection
 The yellow dropdown in the top of the window allows the user to select which demo scene they would like to log into

+> [!WARNING]
-❗ There is a standard sample pack, and several extra packs in the EOS Unity Plugin.
+> There is a standard sample pack, and several extra packs in the EOS Unity Plugin.
 If a scene doesn't load, remember to import the wanted extra pack, and <a href="/readme.md#importing-the-samples">add them in the build settings</a>.

 ## Login Page